zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### DomemasterStereo To Dos ###

 - Correctly handle the black matting of the domemaster frame when "if (r < 1.0)" is false
-- Implement the head tilt code

 ### Vray for Maya To Dos ###

-- Implement Roberto Ziche's updated camera origin code, the neck offset, and the hemi-rect rendering options.
+- Implement a screen space texture UV re-mapping mode in the lens shaders for the stereo control maps.

 ### Vray for 3DS Max To Dos ###

 - Test the new Vray for 3DS Max shader builds.
+- Figure out a way to reduce the noise in the screen space control map based renderings
+- Improve the screen space texture map support

 ### Vray for Softimage To Dos ###